apache/druid/dev/backport.md

 # Backporting a change
 This document contains some examples of how to backport a change from master to another branch.
-This is not meant to be an exhaustive list of how to backport a change
+This is not meant to be an exhaustive list of how to backport a change.

 ## Using [sqren/backport](https://github.com/sqren/backport)
 This is a CLI tool that automates the backport process for you once a change is in master.